Back to Blog

 Actually, The VPN Case

-Actually, scratch that — if you're using a VPN, the VPN's DNS configuration matters most.
+Here's the honest part: if you're using a VPN, the VPN's DNS configuration matters most.
 A VPN that tunnels your traffic but routes DNS through your ISP's resolver leaks every domain you visit.
 A VPN with proper DNS leak protection routes all queries through its own resolver inside the tunnel.
 Test it.
 Don't assume.

 Run a DNS Leak Test